November 16, 2020

 The workouts focus on repetitive movements, lots of reps, and light weights – the whole point is to fatigue your muscles.

-I’d describe the main workouts she posts inside the online studio as a blend of Pilates and barre style (more on the main workouts below).
-And there’s a separate category of dance workouts as well.
+We describe the main workouts she posts inside the online studio as a blend of Pilates, dance and barre (more on the main workouts below).

-The Tracy Anderson Online Studio is a streaming workout service featuring weekly workouts lead by Tracy Anderson.
+The Tracy Anderson Online Studio is a streaming workout service featuring weekly workouts led by Tracy Anderson (and other instructors using her ‘method’).

 There are several things you need to know about these workouts and the service that makes it very different from other streaming home workout programs you might have tried before*.

-*I’d never done a workout by Tracy Anderson before I signed up for her On Demand service so my angle is as a 40-something year-old woman who’s been exercising at home for over 20 years and has reviewed hundreds of other home workouts and streaming workout services (and every workout style you can imagine).
-I consider myself an advanced home exerciser.
+*We’d never done a workout by Tracy Anderson before signing up for her on demand service so our angle is as 40-something year-old women who’ve been exercising at home for over 20 years and have reviewed hundreds of other home workouts and streaming workout services (and every workout style you can imagine).
+We consider ourselves advanced home exercisers.

 There are no verbal cues during the workouts.
-This was the most surprising thing for me (because I’d never experienced that before).
+This was the most surprising thing for us (because we’d never experienced that before).

 Here’s Tracy Anderson’s fancy explanation for why there’s no verbal cueing during her classes: